Things to See & Do

 Galleries and markets offer a wide range of hand-crafted items.
 Artists at work are The Earring Lady, Winter at Addie’s Baby, Lynda English and Jackie Wukela at the Lynda English Studio, and TthomasArts in downtown Florence.

-Live performances are held regularly at the Francis Marion University Performing Arts Center, Florence Little Theatre, Florence Civic Center, and in local restaurants.
+Live performances are held regularly at the Francis Marion University Performing Arts Center, Florence Little Theatre, Florence Center, and in local restaurants.
 Downtown Florence has Florence After Five, a monthly line-up of free outdoor concerts, and the Florence Symphony, Masterworks Choir, and Florence Men’s Choral Society also keep full schedules of performances.

 There are tons of places to see and things to do in Florence.